 This method of supervision provides FACP annunciation of the FCPS trouble condition even if the FACP is in alarm.
 The FACP's Notification Appliance Circuit is not used for supervision.
 Cut diode D31, jumper JP2 and resistor R63.
-Monitor FCPS trouble contacts at TB3 terminals 3 & 5.
-Any trouble condition listed above will trigger the internal trouble contact regardless of voltage polarity on the Input #1.
-An addressable monitor module or any FACP input circuit may be used to track the condition of the trouble contact.
-Refer to Figure 4.5 on page 19, Figure 4.6 on page 20 and Figure 4.7 on page 21.
+Monitor FCPS trouble contacts at terminals TB3-3 and TB3-5.
+Any trouble condition listed above will trigger the internal trouble contact regardless of voltage polarity on the input 1.
+An addressable monitor module or any FACP input circuit may be used to track the condition of the trouble contact (refer to Figures 4-4, 4-5 and 4-6).